 How to incorporate sustainability at children's schools?

 Incorporating sustainability at children's schools is important as it helps students develop a sense of responsibility towards the environment and learn about the importance of sustainable practices.
-Here are some ideas to incorporate sustainability at school:
+Here are some ideas to incorporate sustainability at school and some great sustainability projects for students and schools.

 - Recycling Programs